siqb/CarND-Behavioral-Cloning-P3/README.md

 I did **not** repeat this process on track two in order to get more data points.
 I found the data I collected from track 1 to be sufficient for the purpose of driving a lap around track 1.
 To expand the data set, I repeated some augmentation techniques from Lab 2. lsAfter the collection process, I had many data points.
 I then preprocessed this data by running it through a short pipeline:

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

 ##### CNN Training

-The way Keras works, the ```fit_generator``` calls a generator function which yields the training samples on a batch by batch basis until all of the training data is exhausted.
+The way Keras works, ```fit_generator()``` calls a user defined generator function which yields the training samples on a batch by batch basis until all of the training data is exhausted.
 The generator pipeline has several basic functions:

 1. Loads training samples for all three cameras by the batch.
 2. Preprocess the image by running it through a short preprocessing pipeline: